GoodSync Connect Manual

 Format of the file:

-<AccountList> nAccounts = 2 <Account> per-user settings: Name = Value </Account> <Account> per-user settings: Name = Value </Account>For each use you can have these settings:
+<AccountList> nAccounts = 2 <Account> Name = Value </Account> <Account> Name = Value </Account>

 UserID = "my-user-id"